OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Unverified components: npm, PyPI, Maven packages not validated

-- Compromised build systems: Unsecured CI/CD tools
+- Compromised build systems: Unsecured CI/CD toolchains

 - Distribution infrastructure: Compromised Docker registries, npm repositories